stefanwimmer128/core/docs/index.md

 const map = core.map(t => t + 1);
 map([ 0, 1, 2, 3 ]); /* [ 1, 2, 3, 4 ] */
 ```

-More examples on each functions can be found in their respected API documentation.